 - Directed Drawing Self-Portraits by Howywood Kindergarten

 To wrap up our morning, we will have very short math lessons.
-Due to the back to school activities this week, we will only have about 20 minutes.
-Next week they will be normal length (about 45 minutes to an hour).
+Due to the back-to-school activities this week, we will only have about 20 minutes.
+Next week they will be of normal length (about 45 minutes to an hour).
 We have lunch at 11:07.
 Read more about my first week of math lessons here.

 When students return from lunch/recess, we will read another book to settle down.
 Then, students will grab a random book box (I don’t label them for a couple of days) and find a spot to read.
-The first day, I will just send them off and observe.
-Each day after, I will introduce the expectations for read to self time.
-If you want to learn more about my first three reading lessons, I go more in depth here.
+On the first day, I will just send them off and observe.
+Each day after, I will introduce the expectations for read-to-self time.
+If you want to learn more about my first three reading lessons, I go more in-depth here.

-Before special and recess, we will s l o w l y be introduced to literacy centers: word work, read to someone, and listen to reading.
+Before special and recess, we will s l o w l y be introduced to literacy centers: word work, reading to someone, and listening to reading.
 We will practice all of these things whole group.
 If all goes well, they will be able to pick 1 to do on Friday.

-After special and recess, we will wrap up the day with one last read aloud and an activity that incorporates movement.
+After special and recess, we will wrap up the day with one last read-aloud activity that incorporates movement.
 I use School and the City’s 4 corners game every year.
 My Back to School Scoot helps me collect information about my students.
 I hold on to their recording sheets and refer back to them often.
 And I love to send them off Friday afternoon excited about coming back Monday so we will do our first STEM activity.